front-commerce/developers.front-commerce.com/source/docs/essentials/extend-the-graphql-schema.md

 for asynchronous operations.

 <blockquote class="more">
-  To know more about resolvers and their internals, we recommend the reading of [GraphQL Tools resolvers documentation](https://www.graphql-tools.com/docs/resolvers).
+  To learn more about resolvers and their internals, we recommend reading [GraphQL Tools resolvers documentation](https://www.graphql-tools.com/docs/resolvers).
 </blockquote>